anushkadeshpande/js-scratchpad/README.md

 ### Closure
 A function bind together with its lexical environment forms a closure.

-For more details check this directory:
+For more details check this directory: <a href="https://github.com/anushkadeshpande/js-scratchpad/blob/d236bb5066afb52f9b73e6a53d5c375878120c98/closures/README.md">Closures</a>

 <hr>